mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 	return text.replaceAll(regex, (match) => `<mark>${match}</mark>`)
 }
 ```

+I love to use `substring` over `slice` in this case because you don't have to worry if the index is out of bounds since a negative index is going to be `0`.

 The reason we create a dynamic regex using `new RegExp` is because you can't pass a variable to a regex literal `/searchTerm/gi`.